amirhossein-khalili/products/src/reco/ARCHITECTURE.md

-# Reco Module Architecture
+# Reconciliation Module Architecture

-The `reco` module is designed using a layered architecture, which separates concerns and improves maintainability.
+The `reconciliation` module is designed using a layered architecture, which separates concerns and improves maintainability.
 The module is divided into four main layers: `domain`, `application`, `infrastructure`, and `interfaces`.

 ## Layers